 UMBC theatre students experience a bit of every piece of it behind the scenes in the Performing Arts and Humanities Building, no matter what their area of focus.
 Actors build props.
 Stage managers work on lighting.
 Everyone uses a sewing machine at some point.
 For a production as lovingly detailed as Twelfth Night, there’s simply no such thing as a small part.

 – Jenny O’Grady

 Photos by Marlayna Demond ’11 except where noted.

 Student props master Andrew Morgan (L) discusses his plans for constructing a cross for a priest’s costume with theatre faculty member Gregg Schraven ’97, theatre.
 Morgan works closely with other members of the crew to figure out who needs what, and how it will be used on stage.

 Students and faculty work to create a stage set based on this small model built by set designer and theatre faculty member Nate Sinnott.

-Student Jaimie Greene pulls large CNC’d stencils from a dolly to help decorate Twelfth Night’s winter-themed set.
+Student Jaimie Greene pulls large stencils created with a computer numerical control (CNC) router, from a dolly to help decorate Twelfth Night’s winter-themed set.